dborth/vbagx/readme.txt

 * Added ability to load external fonts and activated Japanese/Korean translations.
 Simply put the ko.ttf or jp.ttf in the app directory
+* Added ability to customize background music.
+Simply put a bg_music.ogg in the app directory
 * Added ability to change preview image source with + button (thanks Zalo!)

 [2.3.8 - January 4, 2019]